 From panties that are purposely made to go into your butt-crack, like the G-String and Thong, to loose and comfortable Granny Panties and Bloomers, here’s a visual guide to women’s underwear.

-The G-String ($3+) is one of the most popular types of female underwear.
+The G-String ($3+) is one of the most popular types of underwear for women.
 It is a panty front with a half- to one-inch strip of fabric at the back that sits between the buttocks… on purpose.
 G-Strings are great for making panty lines disappear.

 Despite the lack of fabric, some luxury G-String panties can cost up to $110 each!?